 Green in Garden City

-Our interdisciplinary approach to weaves together many aspects of our campus life and curriculum, and encourages students to appreciate the interconnectedness of all aspects of nature.
-Students observe this correlation firsthand as they cultivate the school garden using materials they find in their everyday classroom lives, and in return, the garden provides educational tools such as samples for botany classes and plants that can be made into natural dyes for fiber arts projects.
+Our interdisciplinary approach encourages students to appreciate the connectedness of all aspects of nature.
+Students observe this correlation firsthand as they cultivate the school garden using materials they find in their classroom lives, and in return, the garden provides educational tools such as samples for botany classes and plants that can be made into natural dyes for fiber arts projects.

 The profound relationship that develops as our children grow, care for, and harvest their plants, completes the full cycle as these students nourish themselves with the food they have grown.
-Some gardening sessions conclude with classes cleaning, preparing, and chopping fruits and vegetables to make meals of salads, coleslaws, and pastas using a portable stove right in the garden.
+Gardening sessions can conclude with preparing, fruits and vegetables to make meals of salads, coleslaws, and pastas using a portable stove in the garden.
 Additionally, the daily salad bar at the Waldorf School of Garden City's cafeteria is often furnished with the produce grown in the garden.